w3f/polkadot-wiki/docs/learn-accounts.md

 Please note that as this keeps your accounts in the browser, it is not a safe place to keep large holdings.
 By definition, a browser is a "hot wallet" and susceptible to a wide range of attacks, so keep your funds in cold storage when dealing with non-trivial amounts.
-Creating cold storage is as simple as securely stashing away the seed phrase for your accounts and removing all traces of the accounts from your computer.
+For improved security, you can securely stash away the seed phrase for your accounts and remove all traces of the accounts from your computer after creating them.

 Other than the extension and the default UI, Polkadot and Kusama addresses can also be created with the [Subkey tool](https://github.com/paritytech/substrate/tree/master/bin/utils/subkey).
 Subkey is